logpai/loghub/README.md

 ![Scan QR code](https://cdn.jsdelivr.net/gh/logpai/logpai.github.io@master/img/wechat.png)

 ### License
 The datasets are freely available for research or academic work.
-For any usage or distribution of the datasets, please refer to the loghub repository https://github.com/logpai/loghub.
+For any usage or distribution of the datasets, please refer to the loghub repository URL https://github.com/logpai/loghub and cite [the loghub paper](https://github.com/logpai/loghub/blob/master/CITATION) where applicable.